-The bill amends existing laws regarding teacher licensure in New Mexico, specifically focusing on the provisions for Level One licensure and the reciprocity for Levels Two and Three licensure for instructional support providers from other states.
-It allows for the use of a teacher portfolio as part of the requirements for obtaining a Level One license.
-Additionally, it establishes that instructional support providers who are licensed in other states can receive Level Two or Level Three licenses in New Mexico, provided they meet certain competencies and qualifications, including a background check.
+The bill amends existing laws regarding teacher licensure in New Mexico, specifically focusing on the provisions for Level One licensure and the reciprocity for Levels Two and Three licensure for instructional support providers.
+It allows for the use of a teacher portfolio as an alternative means of assessment for obtaining a Level One license.
+Additionally, it introduces the possibility for instructional support providers who are licensed in other states to receive Level Two and Level Three licenses in New Mexico, provided they meet certain qualifications and competencies, including a background check.

 Statutes affected: introduced version: 22-10A-7, 22-10A-12